andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

         if (jumpedToken)
             jumpedToken.destroy();

-        // move the token to the new space and clear proposedMove this.moveTokenToSpace(token, destination);
+        // move the token to the new tile and clear proposedMove token.moveToTile(destination);
         this.proposedMove = {};
     };